Megalithic Temples of Malta

 The Megalithic Temples of Malta (It-Tempji Megalitiċi ta' Malta) are several prehistoric temples, some of which are UNESCO World Heritage Sites, built during three distinct periods approximately between 3600 BC and 2500 BC on the island country of Malta.
-They had been claimed as the oldest free-standing structures on Earth until the discovery of Göbekli Tepe.
+They had been claimed as the oldest free-standing structures on Earth until the discovery of Göbekli Tepe in Turkey.
 Archaeologists believe that these megalithic complexes are the result of local innovations in a process of cultural evolution.
 This led to the building of several temples of the Ġgantija phase (3600–3000 BC), culminating in the large Tarxien temple complex, which remained in use until 2500 BC.
 After this date, the temple-building culture disappeared.

 The Ġgantija temples were listed as a UNESCO World Heritage Site in 1980.
 In 1992, the UNESCO Committee further extended the existing listing to include five other megalithic temple sites.
 These are Ħaġar Qim (in Qrendi), Mnajdra (in Qrendi), Ta' Ħaġrat Temples (in Mġarr), Skorba Temples (in Żebbiegħ) and Tarxien Temples (in Tarxien).
 Nowadays, the sites are managed by Heritage Malta, while ownership of the surrounding lands varies from site to site.
 Apart from these, there are other megalithic temples in Malta which are not included in the UNESCO World Heritage list.

 Etymology

 Many of the names used to refer to the different sites carry a link with the stones used for their building.
 The Maltese word for boulders, 'ħaġar', is common to Ta' Ħaġrat and Ħaġar Qim.
 While the former uses the word in conjunction with the marker of possession, the latter adds the word 'Qim, which is either a form of the Maltese word for 'worship', or an archaic form of the word meaning 'standing'.

 Maltese folklore describes giants as having built the temples, which led to the name Ġgantija, meaning 'Giants' tower'.
-The Maltese linguist Joseph Aquilina believed that Mnajdra (Arabic: منيدرة) was the diminutive of 'mandra' (Arabic: مندرة), meaning a plot of ground planted with cultivated trees (the same usage is in Egypt colloquial today); however he also named the arbitrary derivation from the Arabic root 'manzara (Arabic: منظرة), meaning 'a place with commanding views.'
+The Maltese linguist Joseph Aquilina believed that Mnajdra (Arabic: منيدرة) was the diminutive of 'mandra' (Arabic: مندرة), meaning a plot of ground planted with cultivated trees (the same usage is colloquial in Egyptian Arabic today); a less likely derivation is from the Arabic root 'manzara (Arabic: منظرة), meaning 'a place with commanding views.'
 The Tarxien temples owe their name to the locality where they were found (from Tirix, meaning a large stone), as were the remains excavated at Skorba.